16 Motorcycle Hand Signals for Group Riding

 Most motorcycle hand signals are fairly intuitive, especially when combined with appropriate body language; however, new riders without proper training may be confused upon first seeing them.
 When proper signaling is crucial to safety, like during large group rides or track days, important biker hand signals should be communicated during a pre-ride meeting.

-Although motorcycle hand gestures are something that most riders learn as part of their motorcycle license exams, often they are forgotten and not used when actually needed.
-For example, if your signal lights are damaged, or if you’re riding in a large group, communication between riders via hand signals is just as critical for staying safe as gear like biker jackets and gloves are.
+Although motorcycle hand gestures are something that most riders learn as part of their motorcycle license exams, they are often forgotten and not used when needed.
+For example, if your signal lights are damaged, or if you’re riding in a large group, communication between riders via hand signals is just as critical for staying safe as gear like biker jackets and gloves.
 Read below to learn about or refresh yourself on the various hand signs bikers give each other on the road.

 moto hand signals - left turn